akshu-mishra/medilink/docs/functional_usecase.md

     A["Patient Opens Appointment List"] --> B["Select Appointment to Cancel"]
     B --> C["Click 'Cancel'"]
     C --> D["System Updates Status = Cancelled"]
-    D --> E["Slot Released to Database"]
+    D --> E["Slot Released to Database and again available to all patient for booking with color = White"] E --> F["Update Doctor"]
-    E --> F["Doctor Notified"]
     F --> G["Patient Sees Updated Schedule"]
 ```
 ## **8. Summary**
-MediLink’s functional use cases provide the backbone of the system, enabling smooth user–system interactions through secure, validated, and automated processes.
+MediLink’s functional use cases provide the backbone of the system, enabling smooth user system interactions through secure, validated, and automated processes.
-Each function directly supports a corresponding business use case, ensuring that operational goals — such as improved efficiency, reduced workload, and better patient satisfaction — are achieved through reliable technical execution.
+Each function directly supports a corresponding business use case, ensuring that operational goals such as improved efficiency, reduced workload, and better patient satisfaction are achieved through reliable technical execution.